foss-for-synopsys-dwc-arc-processors/documentation/docs/linux/hsdk/build.md

 ## Preparing the Board

-The ARC HSDK development system is based on a custom designed Synopsys ARC SoC containing the ARC HS38x4 (quad core) processor.
+The ARC HSDK development system is based on a custom designed MIPS ARC SoC containing the ARC HS38x4 (quad core) processor.
 Please refer to board's documentation for detailed information about how to setup the board for initial operation:

 * [ARC HS Development Kit](../../platforms/board-hsdk.md)